 The Audio Video Control Center (AVCC) is installed in your vehicle as part of the standard equipment.
-The AVCC will direct the signal to one or two televisions, the DVD player and the VCR.
+The AVCC will direct the signals from video sources to the televisions in the unit.
 Simply push a button to select what is viewed and where.
 To control what is being viewed on the front television use the selections for "TV 1."
-To control what is being viewed on the bedroom use the selections for "TV 2."
-For units equipped with an exterior entertainment center, "TV3" controls the programming there.

-Each television is capable
+To control what is being viewed on the bedroom use the selections for "TV 2", for an exterior TV (if so equipped), use "TV 3".
+Each television is capable of viewing different programming at the same time.
+For example, by selecting "SAT" for "TV 1" you are able to watch your favorite DSS Satellite broadcast on the front television, while a movie from the DVD player is being watched in the bedroom by selecting the "DVD" button for "TV 2."
+This control center is capable of receiving three sources of input.
+They are "SAT," "DVD," and "AUX."
+The "AUX" selection is used for cable input.
+It will also accommodate video game systems or most other video sources you would like to add.